Penguincha/CreatureSummoning/CreatureSummoning/CSReadme.txt

 All of the creature's stats can be found in the folder Creature Documentation, or the in-game description of the spells.

+Install this before any major spell rework mods (like Tomes and Blood).

 3. Store Alterations